ltgoslo/mtl_lex/README.md

 3. Pytorch ```pip install torch torchvision```

 ### How to run experiments
-In order to reproduce the experiments, you will need the [pretrained embeddings]() and set the ``` --EMBEDDINGS``` variable to point to these.
+In order to reproduce the experiments, you will need the [pretrained embeddings](https://drive.google.com/open?id=1GpyF2h0j8K5TKT7y7Aj0OyPgpFc8pMNS).
+Untar the file and set the ``` --EMBEDDINGS``` variable to point to the 'google.txt' embeddings.
 If you're not interested in reproducing the experiments, you can always use your own embeddings.

 ```